-- Washington, Letter to John Hancock, October 10-11; the pouches in question are ammunition holders. - e) 1777 "The officers and men were to ... deliver up their arms, the cartouch boxes and other military accourrement."
-William Duer, Congressional Resolution: A State of Facts, December. - f) 1778 "[T]he board, on the 17th of April, impowered a Capt.
+- f) 1778 "[T]he board, on the 17th of April, impowered a Capt.
 Starr of Middleton in Connecticut to receive a quantity of public leather of Colo.
-Trumbull, and get it made up into shoes and accourtements, half of each, the cartridge boxes upon the new model; and to send on both to the main army."
-Timothy Pickering, Letter to George Washington, June 9, 1778.
-At the time, cartridge boxes were made of wood or leather, or a combination of the two. - g) 1783 "And as to cartridge boxes and other leathern accoutrements, saddles & other furniture for dragoons."
-Timothy Pickering, Letter to George Washington, April 22. - 29.
-My review of the corpora also confirmed that "accoutrements" are regularly referred to separately from "arms."
-A COFEA database search for the occurrence "accoutrements" within 6 words of "arms" returned 873 hits (including a small number of duplicates).
+Trumbull, and get it made up into shoes and accoutrements, half of each, the cartridge boxes upon the new model; and to send on both to the main army...."
+(Timothy Pickering, Letter to George Washington, June 9, 1778.
+At the time, cartridge boxes were made of wood or leather, or a combination of the two). - g) 1783 "And as to cartridge boxes and other leathern accoutrements, saddles & other furniture for dragoons..."
+(Timothy Pickering, Letter to George Washington, April 22). - 29.
+And COEME adds this example, where "cartridge box" appears in a list that includes "accoutrements" but not "arms": - a) 1788 "If you could only tell us how to keep papa at home, my drum, spontoon, cartouch box, and accourrements, should all be yours."
+(The Children's Friend, Translated from the French). - 30. of also confirmed My review the corpora that "accoutrements" are regularly referred to separately from "arms."
+A COFEA search for the occurrence of "accoutrements" within 6 words "arms" returned 873 hits (including a small number of duplicates).
 A similar search of COEME returned 126 hits, the earliest from 1656.
 I determined that the two search terms, "arms" and "accoutrements," often appear together as a single phrase, "arms and accoutrements," typically in military contexts having to do with an army or militia unit.
-"Accoutrements" often occurs in a list alongside, but separate from, ammunition: "arms, accoutrements," (and) ammunition," though when ammunition is not listed separately, the term "accoutrements" will generally include ammunition.2 - 30.
-"Arms" almost never includes ammunition or ammunition storage containers such as cartridge boxes.
-These are the three examples that a COHA search returns:

-The second OED citation for "accoutrements," dated 1902, differentiates "ammunition" and "accoutrements": "When they landed they brought on shore besides a quantity of ammunition and accoutrements [...] and large stores of flour, sugar and tobacco, &c."
-G. S. Whitmore Last Maori War i.
-4.
+"Accoutrements" often occurs in a list alongside, but from, ammunition: separate "arms, accoutrements, (and) ammunition," though when ammunition is not listed separately, the term "accoutrements" will generally include ammunition.
+The second OED citation for "accoutrements," dated 1902, differentiates "ammunition" from "accoutrements": "When they landed they brought on shore besides a quantity of ammunition and accoutrements...and large stores of flour, sugar and tobacco, &c."
+(G. S. Whitmore Last Maori War i.
+4).